No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: A Brouwerian Toolkit for Constructive Assertibility

-Brouwer famously writes that ``Truth is only in reality[,] i.e., in the present and past experiences of consciousness [\, \dots \,].
-There are no non-experienced truths.'' \citep[p.~1243]{brouwer1949consciousness}.
-To experience a mathematical truth is to experience the success of a construction, either directly by actually carrying it out, or indirectly by grasping a method that can, in principle, be extended to yield such direct experience.
-Intuitionistic truth is not self-evident in a Cartesian sense; it is the outcome of an exploration of a self-generated structure, progressing from clearly surveyed relations to still unknown ones.
+Brouwer rejects the unrestricted use of the \textit{law of excluded middle} (LEM), especially when principles valid for finite cases are extended to infinite domains without constructive warrant \citep[p.~149]{ferreiros2008crisis}.
+Schematically, LEM holds that every proposition $p$ satisfies $(p\vee\lnot p)$, independently of whether either side can be demonstrated.
+For statements about infinite structures, Brouwer denies that such a disjunction has intuitive evidence in the absence of a construction establishing one of its terms.

-A proof is, first of all, a sequence of mental acts that produces a particular kind of experience.
-The temporal character of this conception is crucial.
-A proposition acquires a truth value once a proof or refutation is actually given.
-It would be a mistake to regard it as false until then; rather, it simply lacks a truth value \citep[cf.][p.~10]{atten2004brouwer}.
+Unsolved problems make the objection vivid.
+Consider the claim that the digit 7 appears infinitely often in the decimal expansion of $\pi$.
+Classically, either it does or it does not, even though neither alternative has been established.
+For Brouwer, asserting the disjunction without a construction illegitimately treats an undecided problem as though it were already decided \citep[p.~150]{ferreiros2008crisis}.

-This epistemic abstention of ``either $p$ or $\lnot p$'' in the absence of a proof mirrors, at a different level, the democratic stance defended in Section~\ref{sec:epistemic_turn} -- specifically, the normative demand that models return the status \textit{Undetermined} when lacking a verifiable warrant.
-In a pluralist public sphere, we often fall short of the required evidence to treat contested claims as either asserted or denied, yet this neither licenses relativism nor compels premature verdicts.
-A Brouwerian perspective motivates treating assertion as answerable to construction, a stance that an epistemically grounded responsible AI should emulate by refusing to speak with a certainty our evidence does not warrant.
+This resistance to unwarranted applications of excluded middle is inseparable from Brouwer's temporal conception of mathematical truth.
+He writes that ``[t]ruth is only in reality, i.e., in the present and past experiences of consciousness [\ldots].
+There are no non-experienced truths'' \citep[p.~1243]{brouwer1949consciousness}.
+A mathematical proof is experienced through the successful execution of a construction, whether carried out directly or grasped as a method capable of completion.
+Proof is therefore not merely an abstract object but a temporally situated sequence of acts.
+A proposition acquires a truth value when a proof or refutation is given; until then, it is not false but remains without a truth value \citep[p.~10]{atten2004brouwer}.

-Brouwer's account of knowledge sharpens this picture by distinguishing four distinct cases of epistemic status \citep[p.~114]{brouwer1955effect}: \begin{enumerate} \item $p$ has been proved true. \item $p$ has been proved false, i.e., absurd. \item $p$ has not been proved true or absurd, but we know an algorithm that will eventually decide the matter one way or the other. \item $p$ has not been proved true or absurd, and we know of no such decision procedure. \end{enumerate}
+Brouwer gives this temporal epistemology greater precision through a fourfold distinction among statuses \citep[p.~114]{brouwer1955effect}: \begin{enumerate} \item $p$ has been proved true. \item $p$ has been proved false, i.e., absurd. \item $p$ has not been proved true or absurd, but we know an algorithm that will eventually decide the matter one way or the other. \item $p$ has not been proved true or absurd, and we know of no such decision procedure. \end{enumerate}